Part One: The Mythological and Psychological Background

 Black bodies swinging in the southern breeze

-Strange fruit hanging from the poplar trees… – Billy Holiday
+Strange fruit hanging from the poplar trees… — Abel Meeropol

-From the perspective of those who have been forced to bear the projection of American Dionysus, the subtext of almost all of our pressing domestic issues is America’s original sin, its fatal flaw – race.
-Let me state my opinion as clearly as I can: from the perspective of the myth of American innocence, any social, economic or political commentary that does not begin by acknowledging this fact upfront is either hopelessly ignorant or deliberately complicit with the aims of the empire.
+As a writer on social issues, let me state my opinion as clearly as I can: from the perspective of the myth of American innocence, any social, economic or political commentary that does not begin by acknowledging this fact is either hopelessly ignorant or deliberately complicit with the aims of the empire and with assumptions of white supremacy.

-The worst of all sins to the Puritan is lack of self-control.
-Even though studies consistently show that similar percentages of whites and blacks engage in sex, drugs and violence, whites still believe the old stereotypes that blacks are more susceptible to such “vices.”
+When we speak of American exceptionalism, we have to understand that America remains at heart a puritan nation, and that the worst of all sins to the Puritan is lack of self-control.
+Even though studies consistently show that similar percentages of whites and blacks engage in sex, drugs and violence, large numbers of whites still believe the old stereotypes that blacks are more susceptible to such “vices.”
 This allows whites, wrote Ralph Ellison, “…to be at home in the vast unknown world of America.”

 Othering is not logical.
-As with archetypes, when one pole of a stereotype is active, so is its opposite.
+As with archetypes, when one pole of a stereotype is activated, so is its opposite.
 Even as they perceive blacks as unable to control their desires, large majorities of whites still accuse them of the Puritan’s second worst sin, laziness.
-Two thirds say that the problems suffered by blacks are due to their preference for welfare over work.
+Two thirds of white people still tell pollsters that the problems suffered by blacks are due to their preference for welfare over work.
 This is an odd claim, writes Tim Wise, “…seeing as how five out of six blacks don’t receive any.”

-The black man is America’s modern Dionysus.
-Like the enigmatic outsider of The Bacchae, he comes from beyond the gates to liberate the women, to lead them to the mountains to dance among themselves, free of patriarchal control.
-Like that other outsider, the Pied Piper, he threatens to lead the children away…
+The Black man is America’s modern Dionysus.
+Like the enigmatic outsider of Euripides’ 4th-century B.C. play The Bacchae, he comes from beyond the gates to liberate the women, to lead them to the mountains to dance among themselves, free of patriarchal control.
+And in the fever dreams of the white supremacist, he threatens to lead the children away like another outsider, the Pied Piper.

 Read Part Two here.